-What is the level of math required for this program?
+• What is the level of math required for this program?

 College Algebra, Contemporary Math, or other approved math course found in the college catalog represent the minimum math requirement for completion of the Radiation Therapy curriculum.
-The college catalog outlines all acceptable math (and other general education) courses at http://catalog.actx.edu/preview program.php?catoid=14&poid=2767
+The college catalog outlines all acceptable math (and other general education) courses at http://catalog.actx.edu/preview_program.php?catoid=14&poid=2790

-Are there age restrictions for students in the Radiation Therapy program.
+• Are there age restrictions for students in the Radiation Therapy program.

-Yes, students must be at least 18 years of age to enter this program.
+Yes, students must be at least 18 years of age at the beginning of radiation therapy major course work (Fall semester of first year).

-Do I have to complete all of the General Education classes BEFORE applying for the program?
+• Do I have to complete all of the General Education classes BEFORE applying for the program?

 NO!
 But applicants must be eligible for acceptance (see next question) AND there are some minimum academic eligibility requirements for acceptance.
-Please refer to the STUDENT SELECTION CRITERIA section of the application packet for academic eligibility details.
+Please refer to the STUDENT SELECTION CRITERIA section of this application packet for academic eligibility details.
 Additionally, if more students are applying for a clinical site than the clinic is willing/able to take, then there is a process for determining which student(s) is/are accepted into a clinical site.
-That process is also described in the STUDENT SELECTION CRITERIA section of the application packet
+That process is also described in the STUDENT SELECTION CRITERIA section packet

-Who is eligible to get into Radiation Therapy classes?
+• Who is eligible to get into Radiation Therapy classes?